Aporbo/BoiGhor-server/README.md

 It is a demo e-commerce book-shop related website.
 I have listed below some features of it.

-- any one can order books .
+- Any one can order books .
 - User and Admin can sign up and log in to this website using google.
 - User can see his/her all ordered book.
 - There is a dashboard for admin by which admin can maintain and delete Books for showing users.